swarmcity/SwarmCityApiMin/README.md

 # Swarm City API

-A minimal API for saving and retreiving data to/from IPFS
+A minimal API for saving and retrieving data to/from IPFS

 ## Node & IPFS

 First, make sure you have NPM (packaged with [Node.js](https://nodejs.org)) installed.
 Run `npm install` to install your element's dependencies, then run `polymer serve` to serve your element locally.
-Also ensure you IPFS installed and the daemon running [IPFS](https://ipfs.io/docs/install/)
+Also, ensure you IPFS installed and the daemon running [IPFS](https://ipfs.io/docs/install/)

 ## Start the server